strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/only-better-sqlite3-for-sqlite.md

 # Only the `better-sqlite3` package is supported for the sqlite client

-Strapi 5 can only use the `better-sqlite3` package for SQLite databases, and the `client` value for it must be set to `sqlite`
+Strapi 5 can only use the `better-sqlite3` package for SQLite databases, and the `client` value for it must be set to `sqlite`.

 <Intro />